SUN-XIN/know-your-friends/README.md

     if user1's MostSeen found (is not the same day of this session)  -> recalculate the result by fetching data from DB, then update cache, update result in DB
 9. Check Crush
-    in home (either user1 or user2) + session is more than 6h + in night -> Crush
+    in home (either user1 or user2) + session is more than 6h + in night -> put/update in the table session_crush, whose PRIMARY KEY is `(user_id_owner + day)`
-    else, do nothing, keep the previous result
+    then check NB sessions in the last 7 days

 # Test client (/client_simple/main.go)
+* CheckInitData
+when DB is empty, init some sessions
 * CheckWorkflowCrush
 create 3 sessions which are: in place (home) + at night + but duration is less than 6h ->
 only MostSeen in the response